ThePhD/future_cxx/papers/source/C - typeof.md

 ### In General

 Separately, we should consider a Macro Programming facility for C that can address larger questions.
 This paper strives to focus on the material gains from existing practice and the pitfalls of said existing practice.
-Therefore, this paper proposes only `_Typeof` (of some flavor) and `remove_quals`.
+Therefore, this paper proposes only `typeof` and `remove_quals`.

 After this paper is handled, further research should be given to handling qualifiers, function types, and arrays in Macros for generic programming.
 This paper focuses only on what we can find existing practice for.